Indian princess: Indian princess pageants throughout history

 In 1940 Ella Deloria, a Yankton Sioux scholar, produced a pageant named The Life Story of a People for the Native Americans of Robeson Country and surrounding areas.
 It was part of a morale and community-building effort that is also now recognized by Native American scholars as an important effort toward the accurate representation of Native Americans in theatre.
 It was supported by the Dakota Indian Foundation and had since become a tradition.
 Lumbee Indians, the ninth largest tribe in the United States, has referenced the pageants done by Deloria within their historical narrative, demonstrating the pageants’ “contribut[ion] to the persistence and revitalization of […] Indian identity through narrative and performance”.
 Deloria's pageantry began with the assimilation and accommodation of Euramerican institutions but later developed into an exploration of “Indian identities under siege” where Native American people performed themselves and acted out their stories in her pageants.
 According to David Glassberg, pageantry characteristically has a “theme of […] keeping pace with modernity [and] retaining a particular version of their traditions”, an effort that Native American pageantry has since been able to accomplish.
 According to Deloria, the purpose of her pageants was to “reclaim, with pride, the cultural resources of the past” through theatre.
 American Indian scholars agree that pageantry was able to reclaim the historical tellings of history that had thus been juxtaposed by media's representation of the past.
+Similar reclamations occurred in South American theatrical productions that navigated different ethnic and racial categories, particularly in the Andes.
+A child actress with one indigenous parent would be categorized as mestiza, rather than Aymaran or Quechuan.
+But, in La Paz and elsewhere, the child could also perform and "la figura del ‘indio’ " as a semiotic reclamation of indigeneity for herself, her indigenous parent, and said parent's community from such racial and ethnic categories.

 Feminist writers like Wendy Kozol make note of beauty pageant winners who exemplify Native American tradition within the Euro-American cultural context.
 According to Kozol, Viola Noah a runner-up for the Choctaw Princess award in the 1973 Labor Day gathering stepped away from the typical photo rendering of Native American princesses.
 Previous winners were typically shown with traditional Native American attire in natural settings for an ‘“authentic”’ rendering of Native Americans.
 This, however, is interpreted by feminist writers like Kozol as more of a suggestion that Native Americans are “living relics of the past” (Kozol 70) because it suggests a society that has been untouched by time or colonization.
 Kozol calls the photo of Noah a “competing form […] of affiliation” because she wears traditional attire with modern American elements within the photo.
 She explains that Native tribes have often used pageants and parades as cultural practices to keep the tradition alive.
 Anita Ahenakew, 1981 Saskatchewan Indian Princess is identified by her community as being a multiple, medal winning Judoka, a practitioner of Judo, also breaking the stereotype.